 We are using our Pupil Premium Grant to improve outcomes for our most vulnerable learners.
 We are prioritising inclusion through the promotion of pupil progress and provision of effective social and emotional support for disadvantaged pupils.

-Full details of how much Pupil Premium Grant we have received and exactly how we are spending it can be seen by clicking the links below.*
+Full details of how much Pupil Premium Grant we have received and exactly how we are spending it can be seen by clicking the link below.*

 * Documents are stored in PDF format - you will need to have a PDF reader program on your computer to view the files.
 If you do not have a PDF reader program already, please click here to download one.